yigitefearslan22/yigitefearslan22/README.md

 ### About Me

--🌍Participant of hackathons and training like challenges -🖥️Currently improving myself
+-🌍Participant of hackathons and lover of corn soup -🖥️Currently improving myself
 -💭Team leading experiences & prone to teamwork and responsibility.